European shares inch lower; services PMI awaited

 The figure will help gauge the health of the services sector in the euro zone, which has largely supported business activity amid a manufacturing slump.

-Oil and gas stocks .SXPP were among the worst performing regional subindexes for the day, losing 0.8%.
+Oil and gas stocks were among the worst performing regional subindexes for the day, losing 0.8%.

-German conglomerate Siemens AG (SIEGn.DE) fell 1% after posting a weaker-than-expected industrial profit during its first quarter owing to a broader manufacturing decline.
+German conglomerate Siemens AG fell 1% after posting a weaker-than-expected industrial profit during its first quarter owing to a broader manufacturing decline.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta)